Manx Electric Railway: Stations

 There are several intermediate stations, with Groudle Glen, Laxey, Dhoon Glen, Cornaa and Ballaglass Glen shown in timetables.
 The official stopping points usually have a basic waiting shelter (more recent additions have been modern bus shelters), and there are "unofficial" stopping points that sometimes have "request stop" notices but not nameboards or other passenger facilities.
-Several in the more rural areas have the name of the nearby farm or farmer; these are most prevalent in the northern section with names such as Rome's Crossing, Watson's Crossing and Dhoon Farm, but none of these has carried its name.
-Some stopping points are known by their nearest pole number, numbered 1 to 1,904 from Derby Castle to Ramsey.
-Trams stop within reason at any point where it is safe to do so, except where the line runs parallel to a main road.
-The majority of the line as far as Baldrine railway station runs in this way, as does the approach to Ramsey.
+Several in the more rural areas have the name of the nearby farm or farmer; these are most prevalent in the northern section with names such as Rome's Crossing, Watson's Crossing and Browns Crossing, but none of these has carried its name.
+Some stopping points are known by their nearest pole number, numbered 1 to 903 from Derby Castle to Ramsey.
+Trams stop within reason at main stations Derby Castle, Laxey and Ramsey alongside many request stops where you will need to give a clear signal to the driver to stop.
+A list of the current stops on the Manx Electric Railway as of 2026 can be found HERE.
+A proportion of the railway runs along side the roads.
 These sections were originally toll roads, built at the same time as the line.